Richard Osman: Presenting and Pointless

-Comedy

-Osman has made appearances on many panel shows, including Would I Lie to You?, Have I Got News for You, I'm Sorry I Haven't a Clue, The Unbelievable Truth, QI, and 8 Out of 10 Cats Does Countdown.

-In 2016, he was a contestant on the second series of Taskmaster and appeared on the darts show Let's Play Darts.
+In November 2023, Osman began hosting a podcast, The Rest Is Entertainment, with Marina Hyde.
+The success of the podcast led to the two presenters appearing live for a sold out Christmas version of the show at the Royal Albert Hall in December 2024.

 Literary career

 Viking Press, a subsidiary of Penguin Random House, acquired the rights to Osman's debut novel, The Thursday Murder Club, and one other novel, for a seven-figure sum in a 10-publisher auction in 2019.
-It was said that his first book would be published in autumn 2020, and the second the following year, as part of a crime series.
-His debut crime novel's release date was announced as 3 September 2020.
+Osman's debut crime novel was published on 3 September 2020.